aripash/Polynom/readme.txt

 Ex0
-this project implements polynom and it's functions the polynom is made out of monoms
+this project implements polynom and it's functions. the polynom is made out of monoms. prints a graph for polynom.

 Prerequisites
-none
+Xchart jar.

 Running the tests
-the tests are in main and they check every function in the project with correct inputs added junit to test polynom and monom
+the tests are in main and they check every function in the project with correct inputs. added junit to test polynom and monom.

 Built With
-eclipse
+eclipse.

 Resources
 Xchart		https://knowm.org/open-source/xchart/

 Version
-1.21
+1.22

 Authors
 Denis Shapira